 Tip 1: It pays to know you

 Each tutor has their own methods for allocating methods for class participation and it can be very useful to know how they do so.
-Normally their methods will be made clear to you during your first tutorial section but some tutors have the tendency to miss it out all together.
+Normally their methods will be made clear to you during your first tutoring session, but some tutors have the tendency to miss it out all together.
 If you keep an eye out however, you might be able to discover their style.
 Generally tutors fall into (but are not limited to) one of the three categories listed below:

 1. The Name list Addict